simonklitjohnson/fixedngrokga-tool/readme.md

 Run `fixedngrok` to update your URL when ngrok is running on your machine.

 ## Installation

+Python3 is required along with the requests library.

 ### macOS and Linux
 Install the primary script with this simple one-liner: